Roselyn House School / The RHISE Service

 At Roselyn House School and The RHISE Service we have strategic leadership that sets and champions vision, ethos and strategy through:

-The Group Leads along with the School Business Manager, Deputy Headteacher and Headteacher meet weekly with an agenda which covers actions from previous meetings, Action Planning, Group reports, Quality of education report, Wellbeing of students and staff, Safeguarding and Health and Safety, Quality Assurance, Headteachers report, Focus reports and AOB.
+The SLT meet with the Headteacher fortnightly with an agenda which covers actions from previous meetings, Action Planning, Group reports, Quality of education report, Wellbeing of students and staff, Safeguarding and Health and Safety, Quality Assurance, Headteachers report, Focus reports and AOB.

-We expect everyone at Roselyn House School and The RHISE Service to be accountable to drive up educational standards which is led by the Teaching and Learning Co-ordinator, Mr Birkenhead.
+We expect everyone at Roselyn House School and The RHISE Service to be accountable to drive up educational standards which is led by the Deputy Head, Mr Birkenhead.
 Financial Health is monitored by the Directors and School Business Manager.
 Staff and Student Council are able to request budgets for approved resources; using the correct procedures to justify the expenditure.
 This is achieved by:

 Our Governing Board is made up of SLT, School Staff, Students from School Council, Parents/ Carers, Local Authority and interested people who we believe should have the right skills, experience, qualities and capacity who: